What looms over a new freelancer more than anything else? I think we can agree building your client base ranks pretty highly on the list.

 - Familiarize yourself with the essential metrics for your client profile

-- Email three current clients or aspirational clients specifically what a successful project result means to them
+- Email three current clients or aspirational clients and ask them specifically what a successful project result means to them

 - Make a list of the 5 biggest wants your client profile has